Want to buy heckle discus fish.502-239-4732. Arnold

 The Harlequin Rasbora Trigonostigma heteromorpha (previously Rasbora heteromorpha) is immensely popular.
-These are extremely desirable fish as they are always on the move.
-A lively school at the top of the aquarium creates an endearing, fiery persona that just radiates attitude.
-This cyprinid has been a favorite aquarium fish for about 100 years. it was first described by Duncker back in 1904 and hails from Southeast Asia.
-It is found on the Malay Peninsula throughout western Malaysia and southern Thailand as well as Singapore.
+These extremely desirable fish are always on the move.
+A lively school at the top of the aquarium has an endearing, fiery persona that just radiates attitude.
+This cyprinid has been a favorite aquarium fish for about 100 years.
+It was first described by Duncker back in 1904 and hails from Southeast Asia.
+It is found on the Malay Peninsula, throughout western Malaysia and southern Thailand as well as Singapore.

-With these decorative colors, they are aptly dubbed the Harlequin Rasbora, or sometimes just Harlequin or Harlequin Fish.
-Having a rosier hue is their normal coloration so another common name for them is the Red Rasbora.
-However varieties that are more copper or golden are sometimes called the Gold Harlequin Rasbora.
-Varieties with a black patch and a mostly black body are called the Black Harlequin Rasbora and those with a strong bluish tinting will sometimes be referred to as the Blue Harlequin Rasbora.
+With these decorative colors, they are aptly dubbed Harlequin Rasbora, or sometimes just Harlequin or Harlequin Fish.
+Most individuals have a rosy hue, so another common name for them is Red Rasbora.
+However, varieties that are more copper or golden are sometimes called Gold Harlequin Rasbora.
+Varieties with a black patch and a mostly black body are called Black Harlequin Rasbora, and those with a strong bluish tinting will sometimes be referred to as Blue Harlequin Rasbora.

-These are agreeable fish that do fine in most community settings and even better with other cyprinids.
-They aren’t aggressive per se but lean towards being a bit boisterous.
-A school is a must, the companionship of their own species is absolutely essential.
-You really haven’t seen the Harlequin Rasbora until you’ve seen a school of 10+ individuals in an established tank.
-These are an excellent schooling fish but the group does need a bit larger aquarium.
-A 20 gallon tank would be the bare minimum, but they are best suited to a 30 gallon long aquarium (36"+) that will allow them to swim freely.
+These agreeable fish do fine in most community settings and even better with other cyprinids.
+They aren’t aggressive per se but can be a bit boisterous.
+The companionship of their own species is absolutely essential, so a school is a must.
+You really haven’t seen the Harlequin Rasbora until you’ve seen a school of 10 or more individuals in an established tank.
+Because these are excellent schooling fish, they need a fairly large aquarium.
+A 20-gallon tank would be the bare minimum, but they are best suited to a 30-gallon aquarium that is at least 36 inches long to allow them to swim freely.

-They are very tolerant fish but do require a little extra care, so are suggested for an aquarist with a bit of experience.
-They can adapt to a variety of conditions, but optimally they need soft, slightly acidic water and won't do well when kept in hard water.
-To bring out their best colors use a darker substrate and provide them with plenty of plants.
-They are very popular in planted aquaria because of how the plants set off their color.
-The tank should be carefully covered as these fish are liable to jump if startled or excited.
+They are very tolerant fish but do require a little extra care, so they are suggested for aquarists with a bit of experience.
+They can adapt to a variety of conditions but need soft, slightly acidic water.
+They won't do well when kept in hard water.
+To bring out their best colors, use a dark substrate and provide them with plenty of plants.
+A well-planted aquarium will really showcase their colors to best effect.
+Keep the tank carefully covered as these fish are liable to jump if startled or excited.